-Moisture barrier padding is floor padding that has layer that prevents liquids (spills, urine, etc) from passing from the floor to the floorboards, and it also prevents vapor from coming up from the base floor (concrete, etc) through the carpet.
+Moisture barrier padding is floor padding that has a layer that prevents liquids (spills, urine, etc) from passing from the floor to the floorboards, and it also prevents vapor from coming up from the base floor (concrete, etc) through the carpet.

 The hope of this type of padding is to make moisture less of a headache.
-Your dog’s pee can be removed by simple blotting it up… you don’t have to worry about ripping up the carpet to clean the subfloor (padding or plywood) to get rid of the smell.
+Your dog’s pee can be removed by simply blotting it up… you don’t have to worry about ripping up the carpet to clean the subfloor (padding or plywood) to get rid of the smell.
 OR you don’t have to worry about basement moisture seeping through your floor.

 Does it work?

 It definitely is waterproof.
 A salesman can hold up the pad, dump a cup of water on it, and show you how the water sits on top of the pad.

 The problem is this doesn’t always solve your problem, and it sometimes makes your flooring problems worse.